-Aluminum corrodes almost immediately forming an oxide layer that will protect it from further corrosion.
-For example: Place an aircraft in a salty environment near the ocean and the unprotected aluminum corrodes if not handled properly.
+Machined aluminum corrodes almost immediately forming an oxide layer that will protect it from further corrosion.
+For example: Place an aircraft in a salty environment near the ocean and the unprotected aluminum corrodes if not handled or pretreated properly.

 There are a number of ways one can protect an aircraft against corrosion: painting, waxing, zinc-chromate priming, thin layer of pure aluminum (Alclad), anodizing and coating with a liquid protective solution.

 This article will discuss a product developed and used by Boeing on their aircraft as protection against corrosion.
-Easy to apply and its capillary action makes sure every corner is reached, great for hinges on trim and servo tabs and the inside of wings, elevators, rudder etc etc.
+Is is very easy to apply and its capillary action makes sure every corner is reached, which is great for hinges on trim and servo tabs and the inside of wings, elevators, rudder etc etc.

 Superior aircraft corrosion protection developed by the Boeing Company.